Formal Complaints from the Public

 - Telefilm Canada does not respond to anonymous complaints.

-- The chair of the Audit and Finance Committee will review your complaint and refer it to the appropriate department for a response or for appropriate action to be taken by Telefilm Canada as soon as possible – generally within twenty (20) business days.
+- The Chairman of the Board will review your complaint and refer it to the appropriate department for a response or for appropriate action to be taken by Telefilm Canada as soon as possible – generally within twenty (20) business days.
 If additional time is required to gather all the information necessary to process your complaint, we will keep you informed of the progress in your file.

 - All the information submitted to Telefilm Canada is subject to the Access to Information Act and the Privacy Act.